-MEAN has entered into a Bond Purchase Contract dated the date of this Official Statement (the "Bond Purchase Contract") with Merrill Lynch, Pierce, Fenner & Smith Incorporated, as representative of the underwriters listed on the cover page of this Official Statement (the "Underwriters").
-The Bond Purchase Contract provides for the purchase and sale of all of the 2016 Series A Bonds, subject to various terms and conditions set forth therein.
+MEAN has entered into a Bond Purchase Contract dated the date of this Official Statement (the "Bond Purchase Contract") with BofA Securities, Inc., as representative of the underwriters listed on the cover page of this Official Statement (the "Underwriters").
+The Bond Purchase Contract provides for the purchase and sale of all of the 2022 Series A Bonds, subject to various terms and conditions set forth therein.

-The Underwriters have agreed to purchase all of the 2016 Series A Bonds from MEAN at a purchase price of \$76,665,157.51 (representing the principal amount of the 2016 Series A Bonds, plus a net original issue premium of \$7,976,045.55, less an underwriting discount of \$215,888.04).
-The Underwriters have advised MEAN that the 2016 Series A Bonds may be offered and sold to certain dealers at prices lower than the initial public offering prices reflected on the cover page of this Official Statement and that such public offering prices may be changed from time to time.
+The Underwriters have agreed to purchase all of the 2022 Series A Bonds from MEAN at a purchase price of \$39,126,276.63 (representing the principal amount of the 2022 Series A Bonds, plus original issue premium of \$6,941,176.75, less an underwriting discount of \$154,900.12).
+The Underwriters have advised MEAN that the 2022 Series A Bonds may be offered and sold to certain dealers at prices lower than the initial public offering prices reflected on the inside cover page of this Official Statement and that such public offering prices may be changed from time to time.
+The Underwriters will be obligated to purchase all of the 2022 Series A Bonds if any 2022 Series A Bonds are purchased.

-The 2016 Series A Bonds are being offered for sale to the public at the prices shown on the inside cover page hereof.
-The Underwriters reserve the right to lower such initial offering prices as they deem necessary in connection with the marketing of the 2016 Series A Bonds.
-The Underwriters may offer and sell the 2016 Series A Bonds to certain dealers (including dealers depositing the 2016 Series A Bonds into investment trusts) and others at prices lower than the initial public offering price or prices set forth in the Official Statement.
-The Underwriters reserve the right to join with dealers and other Underwriters in offering the 2016 Series A Bonds to the public.
-The obligation of the Underwriters to accept delivery of the 2016 Series A Bonds is subject to the terms and conditions set forth in the Bond Purchase Contract, the approval of legal matters by counsel and other conditions.
-The Underwriters may over-allot or effect transactions which stabilize or maintain the market price of the 2016 Series A Bonds at levels above that which might otherwise prevail in the open market.
+The Underwriters reserve the right to join with dealers and other Underwriters in offering the 2022 Series A Bonds to the public.
+The obligation of the Underwriters to accept delivery of the 2022 Series A Bonds is subject to the terms and conditions set forth in the Bond Purchase Contract, the approval of legal matters by counsel and other conditions.
+The Underwriters may over-allot or effect transactions which stabilize or maintain the market price of the 2022 Series A Bonds at levels above that which might otherwise prevail in the open market.
 Such stabilizing, if commenced, may be discontinued at any time.

 The Underwriters and their respective affiliates are full service financial institutions engaged in various activities, which may include sales and trading, commercial and investment banking, advisory, investment management, investment research, principal investment, hedging, market making, brokerage and other financial and non-financial activities and services.
-Under certain circumstances, the Underwriters and their affiliates may have certain creditor and/or other rights against MEAN and/or the Participants in connection with such activities.
-The Underwriters and their respective affiliates have, from time to time, performed, and may in the future perform, various investment banking services for MEAN and/or the Participants for which they received or will receive customary fees and expenses.
+Under certain circumstances, the Underwriters and their affiliates may have certain creditor and/or other rights against MEAN and/or the Total Requirements Participants in connection with such activities.
+The Underwriters and their respective affiliates have, from time to time, performed, and may in the future perform, various investment banking services for MEAN and/or the Total Requirements Participants for which they received or will receive customary fees and expenses.

-In the ordinary course of their various business activities, the Underwriters and their affiliates, officers, directors and employees may purchase, sell or hold a broad array of investments and actively trade securities, derivatives, loans, commodities, currencies, credit default swaps and other financial instruments for their own account and for the accounts of their customers, and such investment and trading activities may involve or relate to assets, securities and instruments of MEAN and/or the Participants (directly, as collateral securing other obligations or otherwise) and/or persons or entities with relationships with MEAN and/or the Participants.
+In the ordinary course of their various business activities, the Underwriters and their affiliates, officers, directors and employees may purchase, sell or hold a broad array of investments and actively trade securities, derivatives, loans, commodities, currencies, credit default swaps and other financial instruments for their own account and for the accounts of their customers, and such investment and trading activities may involve or relate to assets, securities and instruments of MEAN and/or the Total Requirements Participants (directly, as collateral securing other obligations or otherwise) and/or persons or entities with relationships with MEAN and/or the Total Requirements Participants.
 The Underwriters and their respective affiliates may also communicate independent investment recommendations, market color or trading ideas and/or publish or express independent research views in respect of such assets, securities or instruments and may at any time hold, or recommend to clients that they should acquire, long and/or short positions in such assets, securities and instruments.